Skip to Content

 Contact Our Rhode Island Domestic Defense Law Firm Today

-At Assalone Lombardi, LLC, our Rhode Island attorneys work together on all of our cases, which allows us to give you the best legal representation available and minimize costs.
+At Assalone Lombardi, LLC, our Rhode Island domestic violence attorneys work together on all of our cases, which allows us to give you the best legal representation available and minimize costs.
 We will put our resources toward protecting you from false domestic violence charges or from real instances of domestic violence.

 Our collaborative approach ensures clients benefit from the experience of multiple attorneys for the cost of one.
 This structure allows us to bring different perspectives when crafting strategies or preparing for hearings in local courts.
 As a women-owned and operated law firm, we recognize the sensitive dynamics often involved in domestic violence cases, especially those impacting families or children in Rhode Island.